 Participation in the FPP is affected by market conditions and our customers' expectations.
 There can be no assurance that we will transact the same percentage of our business under the FPP in the future.
+Under the FPP, a customer may delay delivery of an order due to weather conditions or other factors.
+These delayed shipments are subject to charges to the customer for storage.
+Such a delay in scheduled shipment or termination of an FPP contract due to a customer's inability or unwillingness to perform may negatively impact our reported results and financial position.
 Should the level of participation decrease, there is a risk of increased volatility in the operating earnings of future periods.